Gary (album)

+Background

+For this album, the band decided to record the album live, as opposed to rehearsing in the studio and recording bit-by-bit, as the band felt like they were finally good enough to do so.
+The writing process was also different, with half of the songs being more collaborative, as opposed to Tom Ogden writing the songs himself before bringing them to the band.

+While the majority of the album was produced by James Skelly of The Coral, this was the first Blossoms album to feature another producer, with Josh-Lloyd Watson from Jungle producing the tracks "What Can I Say After I'm Sorry" and "Nightclub".

+In 2023, the band rented out an Airbnb in Wales to do some songwriting, which CMAT joined them for.
+The tracks "I Like Your Look" and "Why Do I Give You The Worst Of Me?" emerged from these sessions.

+Release and promotion

 Alongside the main album, two physical-only special editions were released.
 One was a deluxe edition featuring nine bonus tracks.
 The other was "Gary's Covers", featuring renditions of songs by Whitney Houston, The Real Thing, Radiohead, Mario, Neil Diamond, Caroline Polachek, Lady Gaga, and Bob Marley.
 "I Wanna Dance with Somebody" and "So Hot You're Hurting My Feelings" were released as subsequent singles digitally.
 "Gary's Covers" later saw a full digital release on 20 December 2024.
 On 28 February 2025, "Mariah Carey Through Death Valley" was released as the lead single of a forthcoming digital release of the deluxe edition.